 Why Your Business Needs One Now

 Let's talk numbers — not fabricated ones, but real observable shifts in buyer behavior.
 In 2026, buyers expect instant responses.
-According to multiple studies, responding within 5 minutes increases conversion rates by 9x.
+According to a study by HubSpot, responding within 5 minutes increases conversion rates by 9x.
 But most businesses take hours or days.

 Here's where it gets interesting: An AI lead qualification chatbot can respond in 0 seconds.
 That's the exact moment a visitor lands on your site.
 No delay.
 No missed opportunities.